jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 &nbsp;

-Although the absolute value of these slopes are small, we nnow have more confidence that the they are different becuase their distributions don't overlap.
+Although the absolute value of these slopes are small, we now have more confidence that the they are different becuase their distributions don't overlap.

 Returning to the questions we asked at the beginning of this post:

 - **_Why should I even use this complicated black magic if other models are better?_** - Different tools for different jobs.
 Non-Bayesian models are not as expressive as their Bayesian counterparts.
 If all we care about is predictive power, then there's little need for parameter confidence intervals and a non-Bayesian approach will suffice in most instances.
 However, when we want to do inference and compare effects (coefficients) with some level of confidence, Bayesian methods shine.
-- **_Since when is there a Bayesian version of simple linear regression?_** - There's a Bayesian version of most model.
+- **_Since when is there a Bayesian version of simple linear regression?_** - There's a Bayesian version of most models.
 If we have a model for data that can be expressed as a probability distribution, then we can specify distributions for its parameters and come up with a Bayesian formulation.
 - **_What in the world is [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) and should I even care?_** - MCMC is a family of methods used to sample arbitrary probability distributions.
 In Bayesian problems, the posterior distribution is not usually well defined, so we use MCMC algorithms to sample them.

 &nbsp;